“We will not cease from exploration

 The Anglican communion is the third largest Christian body in the world (following the Roman Catholic Church and the Orthodox Church), with over 85 million members in over 165 countries.
 We are a member of the Global Anglican Future Conference, are proud of our diverse international communion, and value the encouragement and perspective this connection brings us.

 Christ Church Madison is part of the Anglican Church in North America, in the Diocese of the Upper Midwest, under Bishop Stewart Ruch III.
 Alongside many other growing churches in the Midwest, the heartbeat of our movement is to see a revival of Word and Sacrament, infused with the Holy Spirit.

 Our faith is best summarized in the words of the ancient Creeds (Nicene and Apostles’), understood in their plain and historic sense.
-If you would like to learn more about the beliefs that unite our global faith community, you can read on here (from our national network) and here (from our global network).
+If you would like to learn more about the theology that unites our global faith community, you can read on here (from the ACNA, our national network) and here (from GAFCON, our global network).